jannespino20/mercari_test/README.md

 For the system under test, I found [Notesnook](https://notesnook.com/).
 A notes app which is still actively being developed.
 The repository is a monorepo of React(Web), React-Native(Mobile App), and Electron (Desktop App) which would be perfect to showcase how I can adapt to a team in a current project.
 Although they have a few tests already, I deleted everything and started from scratch to write my own test cases.

+### Setup and running tests

+To install:
+`git clone`
+`cd notesnook`
+`npm install`

+Configure your device and at `.detoxrc.js`
+Configure your apk binary path at `.detoxrc.js`.
+Should match your machine if x86_64 or arm64-v8a.

+To run tests (Go to `apps/mobile/e2e/tests/features` to get the test IDs):

+1. Build the apk first: `npm run build:android`
+2. Run all tests: `npm run test:cucumber-android`
+3. Run a single test: `TAG=@test-1 npm run test:cucumber-android`
+4. Run a single suite: `TAG=@suite-1 npm run test:cucumber-android`
+5. Run a multiple test: `TAG="@test-2 and @test-2" npm run test:cucumber-android`

 ### File Structure

 Since this is a monorepo, this includes codes for their web and desktop app, too.
 But fear not!
 I actually just ended up using a small part of it so please navigate to ` apps/mobile/e2e`.
 All of my test cases are written there.
 Except for the `test.ids.js` this is a file for their own tests (which I removed before I started) and for some reason, another file is referencing an id from it and the build fails when I try to remove it (booo!).